Resource Specifications for Resource-Manipulating Programs

-This precondition is not strong enough however: when \texttt{acct\_id1 = acct\_id2}, the \texttt{withdraw2()} function would withdraw \$3 from the account.
-Therefore, a precise precondition needs to explicitly branch on whether both identifiers are the same.
-Furthermore, the analogous issue exists with the \emph{postcondition}: the way we represent the change in program state differs depending on the aliasing of the parameters.
-An accurate specification for the \texttt{withdraw2()} function is presented in \figref{verifying:withdraw2spec}.
+This precondition is not strong enough however: when \texttt{acct\_id1 = acct\_id2}, the \texttt{withdraw2} function would withdraw{withdraws} \$3 from the account.
+Therefore, a precise precondition needs to explicitly branch on whether both identifiers are the same{the identifiers are equal}.
+Furthermore, the analogous issue exists with the \emph{postcondition}: the way we represent the change in program state differs depending on the aliasing of the parameters{whether the parameters are equal}.
+An accurate specification for the \texttt{withdraw2} function is presented in \figref{verifying:withdraw2spec}.

-Again, to systematically derive such a specification requires considering the \emph{updates} described by the specifications of the called functions, mentally composing these side-effects, and mapping the resulting transformation back to a state-based specification (case-splitting for aliasing as needed).
+Again, to systematically derive such a specification requires considering the \emph{updates} described by the specifications of the called functions, mentally composing these side-effects, and mapping the resulting transformation back to a state-based specification, considering separate cases corresponding to the possible (in-)equalities between parameters as needed.
 The complexity of this process increases significantly as the number of operations increases.
-For example, the specification for a hypothetical \texttt{withdraw3()} function would need to branch on all of the aliasing possibilities between three parameters.
+For example, the specification for a hypothetical \texttt{withdraw3} function would need to branch on all aliasing{equality} possibilities between three parameters.
 This illustrates the second issue:

 \callout{\Issue{} 2:}{Specifications of resource operations using program states do not easily compose}